Natural joins

 Table of contents

 Advanced remark: the whole point of natural joins in Envision is to omit entirely the JOIN expression as found in SQL.
 Indeed, when writing numerical recipes, there are usually only a few joins involved, but those joins end-up being repeated ad nauseam at every single step of the calculation.
-Envision provides mechanisms to specify the relationships between tables and then lets all the calculations flow accordingly.
+Envision instead provides a tool (“dimensions”) to specify the relationships between tables and then deduces the natural joins from those specifications.

 Dimensions